Gabriel-Marino/marino-ic21-rps/README.md

 - [Mobility promotes and jeopardizes biodiversity in rock–paper–scissors games](https://www.nature.com/articles/nature06095)
 - [Three- and four-state rock-paper-scissors games with diffusion](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.78.031906)
 - [Death by starvation in May-Leonard models](https://iopscience.iop.org/article/10.1209/0295-5075/126/68002)

+If you wanted to, you can contact me by [mine email](gcmarino404@gmail.com) or [mine twitter](twitter.com/gmarinohimself) and you can contact mine advisor/supervisor Professor Breno Ferraz de Oliveira, PhD by [his email](breno@dfi.uem.br)